-LT-03X LASER SAFETY
+LASER SAFETY

-The LT-03x Series Lighting Systems contain two aiming Laser LEDs used to position the reader.
+Matrix 410N with the LT-007 illuminator accessory contains two aiming Laser LEDs used to position the reader.

 This product conforms to the applicable requirements of IEC 60825-1 and complies with 21 CFR 1040.10 except for deviations pursuant to Laser Notice N° 50, date June 24, 2007.
 This product is classified as a Class 2 laser product according to IEC 60825-1 regulations.